-- Providing frontline confidential and free support, information, and referral via the Postgraduate Student Support Officer - Providing, on referral, named academics to provide advice, advocacy, and assistance via a panel of Postgraduate Advisors - Providing complementary supports including workshops and training to postgraduates - Administering the Postgraduate Student Assistance Fund and other financial assistance to postgraduate students.
+- Providing frontline confidential and free support, information, and referral via the Postgraduate Student Support Officer - Providing complementary supports including workshops and training to postgraduates - Administering the Postgraduate Student Assistance Fund and other financial assistance to postgraduate students.

 PAS also provides representation for postgraduates in the event of disciplinary and/ or academic appeals.